0xZ0F/Z0FCourse_ReverseEngineering/README.md

 # ATTENTION:
 ## I'm moving the reverse engineering course back to GitHub (here) from my website.
 This is now the home of this course.
-Maintaining the course on my website was very annoying, so it's coming back here.
+Maintaining the course on my website was very difficult, so it's coming back here.
 Yay!

 ### This course is going to be revamped soon.
 To stay updated, follow me on [Twitter](https://twitter.com/0xZ0F).